-Better understanding cognitive aging and uncovering possible treatments for cognitive decline and memory loss.
+Supporting research to better understand cognitive aging and uncover treatments for cognitive decline and memory loss

-In our first 20 years, we’ve hosted three cognitive aging summits and established the four McKnight Brain Institutes at the University of Alabama at Birmingham, University of Arizona, University of Florida and University of Miami to establish the topic of brain aging in our national dialogue and bring together research on the topic of alleviating and preventing age-related cognitive decline and memory loss.
+In our first 20 years, we’ve hosted three cognitive aging summits and established the four McKnight Brain Institutes at the University of Alabama at Birmingham, University of Arizona, University of Florida and University of Miami to establish the topic of brain aging in our national dialogue, while bringing together research on the topic of alleviating and preventing age-related cognitive decline and memory loss.

 We encourage you to explore the research highlights below and challenge you to think of how we can continue improving our understanding of age-related cognitive decline to delay or prevent brain aging and the normal decline in thinking, problem-solving and memory skills it currently causes for millions of older adults.